USSLab/mID/README.md

 Moiré patterns or Moiré fringes are interference patterns created when opaque ruled patterns with transparent gaps are overlaid.

 <img src="./images/moirepattern.png" alt="overview" width="600px" />
+Moiré patterns or Moiré fringes are interference patterns created when opaque ruled patterns with transparent gaps are overlaid.
+Digital cameras often cause Moiré patterns when taking pictures of digital screens, e.g., TV screens or liquid-crystal displays (LCDs).
+The nonlinearity arises from the interference of digital screens and the Color Filter Array (CFA) on the camera image sensors, as shown in the Figure.

 ## Threat Model